subhk/BioFlows.jl/README.md

 - **MPI parallelization** using PencilArrays.jl for distributed computing

 ### Flexible Body Dynamics
-Based on the mathematical formulation in `flexible_bodies.pdf`, supporting:
 - Sinusoidal motion at the front with free rear end
 - Fixed front end with free motion
 - Rotational constraints with customizable parameters